Silenieux/Prompt-Armor/README.md

 Wasted Time: You go back and forth trying to get the AI to understand your actual request.

-Inspired by the development of a private AI assistant named "Greg," Prompt Armor was born from a simple idea: what if we had a firewall for our AI prompts?
-A tool that could pre-flight our requests, spot potential issues, and help us communicate more clearly and safely.
+Inspired by the development of a private AI assistant named "Greg," Prompt Audit was born from a simple idea: what if we had a tool to pre-flight our requests, spot potential issues, and help us communicate more clearly and safely?

-Prompt Armor is that firewall.
+Prompt Audit is that tool.
 It's a first line of defense, designed to give you insight and control before you ever hit "send."

 ✨ Features
-Prompt Armor analyzes your prompts in real-time using a comprehensive, local SQLite database of rules categorized by security standards like the OWASP Top 10 for LLMs.
+Prompt Audit analyzes your prompts in real-time using a multi-layered, local-first approach.

-🛡️ Prompt Injection Defense: Detects classic jailbreaking techniques like "Do Anything Now" (DAN), role-playing overrides, and instruction hijacking.

-💻 Insecure Output Warnings: Flags prompts that could cause the LLM to generate dangerous code (e.g., SQL injection vulnerabilities, unsafe Python commands).

-🤫 Data Disclosure Prevention: Catches attempts to leak the AI's system prompt, access local files, or retrieve Personally Identifiable Information (PII).

-💣 Malicious Intent Blocking: Identifies requests for illegal acts, malware creation, deepfake instructions, and social engineering tactics.
+🛡️ Security Audit: Scans prompts against a comprehensive SQLite database of rules to detect threats like prompt injection, insecure output generation, data disclosure attempts, and malicious intent.

+🩺 Interactive Prompt Clinic: A dedicated training ground that analyzes your prompts for clarity, style, and vagueness.
+It provides live feedback and a "Clarity Score" to help you learn the craft of effective prompting.

-⚖️ Context-Aware Logic: Intelligently distinguishes between a dangerous request and a legitimate academic or creative query (e.g., "write a virus" vs. "write a story about a virus").
+⚖️ Context-Aware Logic: Intelligently distinguishes between a dangerous request and a legitimate academic or creative query to reduce false positives.

 💯 Risk Scoring: Assigns a numerical score to each prompt for a clear, immediate assessment of its potential danger.

+✍️ Spell & Punctuation Check: The Prompt Clinic includes a built-in spell checker to catch common typos.

 🚀 Getting Started
 Go to the Releases Page on GitHub.

-Download the latest PromptArmor.zip for your OS.
+Download the latest PromptAudit.zip for your OS.

 Unzip the file.

-Double-click PromptArmor.exe (on Windows) to run!
+Double-click PromptAudit.exe (on Windows) to run!
 No installation needed.

 🛠️ Built With
 Language: Python